monoscope-tech/apitoolkit-landing/blog/how-to-generate-swagger-docs-from-your-live-traffic-with-apitoolkit/index.md

 featured_image: How%20to%20Generate%20Swagger%20Docs%20from%20your%20Live%20traffic%20with%20Apitoolkit%20a%20heading(1).png
 date: 2023-12-13T08:20:58+00:00
 author: elliot
-description: "By analyzing your live API traffic, APIToolkit automatically generates accurate and up-to-date Swagger Docs, so you can spend more time building great projects."
+description: "By analyzing your live API traffic, monoscope automatically generates accurate and up-to-date Swagger Docs, so you can spend more time building great projects."
 categories:
   - API Documentation
 ---